Skip to content

 idness

-Calculate the idness of this column.
+Return the idness of this column.

 We define the idness as the number of distinct values (including missing values) divided by the number of rows.
 If the column is empty, the idness is 1.0.